osate/website/source/setup-development.md

 The Eclipse Installer can be downloaded from the eclipse Web site.
 Follow this [link](https://www.eclipse.org/downloads/) to download the installer for your platform.
 Make sure that the word size of the installer version matches the word size of your Java installation.
 For example, if you are running 32bit Java on a 64bit Windows you must use the 32bit installer.

-On Mac OSX and Linux the installer is a compressed archive. extract it to a directory of your choice.
+On Mac OSX and Linux the installer is a compressed archive.
+Extract it to a directory of your choice.

 The installer for Windows is a self-extracting archive.
 When running the executable you can choose to keep the extracted installer and select an installation directory.